5432roy/5432roy/README.md

 - 👋 Hi, I’m @5432roy
 - 👀 In terms of the CS learning field, I’m interested in Data Analytics & Machine Learning
-- I am a dedicated and passionate competitive programmer with a strong interest in solving complex problems.
+- I am a dedicated and passionate competitive programmer.
 - I enjoy the challenge of analyzing and breaking down problems to find effective solutions.
-- 🌱 I’m currently learning C & python3 & PostgreSQL
+- 💼 I am working at NextLabs as a software engineer intern.
+Writing C/C++ program for the Windows operating system right management extension.
-- 💼 Please visit [my website](https://5432roy.github.io/) for more detailed information about me
+- 🌱 Please visit [my website](https://5432roy.github.io/) for more detailed information about me

 ## My Leetcode progress